huberf/nomie-coffeeaddict/README.md

-# Nomie Cloud App Example - Big Spender
+# Coffee Addict - A Nomie Cloud App

 ## NOTE: This is a work in progress

 <img src="http://snap.icorbin.com/Screen-Shot-2016-07-14-22-49-35.png">

-This repo is for Big Spender, a Nomie Cloud App that is currently available in the Nomie Market.
+This repo is for Coffee Addict, a Nomie Cloud App that is currently underdevelopment.
-The purpose of repo is to give those who want to build their own Cloud Apps a NodeJS based starting point.
+This is based upon the Big Spender cloud app by Brandon Corbin

 This Cloud App Requires: